-1. The PEOPLE’S PILOT especially encourages new writers because of the fresh outlooks and original perspectives they bring to contemporary electronic media, but in the interest of obtaining the greatest variety of new concepts possible this contest is open to all writers at all levels in all countries in the world except as expressly forbidden in paragraph 5 below.
+1. The PEOPLE’S PILOT especially encourages new writers because of the fresh outlooks and original perspectives they bring to contemporary electronic media, but in the interest of obtaining the greatest variety of new concepts possible this contest is open to all writers at all levels in all countries in the world.

 2. Only online entries will be accepted.

-3. Pilot submissions must consist of a full-length English-language PILOT SCRIPT (a teleplay designed to tell a typical story for the series while also introducing the main characters and overall situation) of a new series of dramatized stories intended for exhibition on electronic media, including but not limited to broadcast networks, cable channels, the worldwide web, etc.
+3. Pilot submissions must consist of a full-length English-language PILOT SCRIPT (a teleplay designed to present the overall concept, main characters, and style of the series while telling a typical story) of a new series of dramatized stories intended for exhibition on electronic media, including but not limited to broadcast networks, cable channels, the worldwide web, etc.

 3a.
 The pilot script should be written in standard international teleplay/screenplay format.

 3b.
 The pilot script should include a title page presenting the following:

 - The title of the pilot episode if there is such a title